Tejuay/music-game/README.md

 # music-game

+Open Godot file called "Title screen" to start the game!!!

 I decided to make a music memory game called Tree Friends The game creates a random sequence and plays it through any of the 4 friends availabe.
 You must remember the order they sung in and repeat it back by clicking on them.
 The first sequence is 3 sounds long but it increases by 1 per round.